|Published||Report Code||Available Format||Pages|

 Competitive Landscape of the Micromobility Market

 The global micromobility market is moderately fragmented in nature, with a significant share being held by a considerable number of start-up companies.
 The market is extensively backed by heavy funding from numerous investors, which is massively impacting its nature.
-The major players operating in the market are Donkey Republic, HOPR, Mobike, and Nextbike, in bike sharing, Lime, Bird, Razor, Bolt, and Skip in kick scooter sharing, and Coup, emmy, Cityscoot, Felyx, and eCooltra in scooter sharing.
+Some of the major players operating in the market are Ofo, Citi Bike, Donkey Republic, HOPR, Mobike, and Nextbike, in bike sharing, Lime, Bird, Spin, Jump, Bolt, and Skip in kick scooter sharing, and Coup, emmy, Cityscoot, WeMo, Felyx, and eCooltra in scooter sharing.

 Recent Strategic Developments of Major Micromobility Players